RealityNet/ios_triage/README.md

 First release

 <b>Version 0.2 [6/12/2019]</b>
-Changed the output folder name to the device UDID instead of device NAME
+Changed the output folder name to the device UDID instead of the device NAME